nicolas42/clang/README.md

 src contains object files which are compiled to lib.a examples and demos contain main functions which use lib.a

-run demos like this

-1. make lib.a
+Make lib.a

 	make

-2. compile code which uses lib.a
+Compile other stuff

-	clang demos/demo-mandelbrot.c lib.a
+	clang demos/mandelbrot_main.c lib.a -Isrc

-3. run the thing, test it, and so on
+Run the thing, test it

 	./a.out
 	open mandelbrot.ppm

-Once lib.a is created it can be reused obviously, unless you change it.
+Once lib.a is created it can be reused obviously.

+All together now.

+        make \
+        clang demos/mandelbrot_main.c lib.a -Isrc \
+        ./a.out \
+        open mandelbrot.ppm